mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Recovery After State Loss

-Conversation participants whose local MLS state is lost or corrupted can reinitialize their state and continue participating in the conversation.
+Group members whose local MLS state is lost or corrupted can reinitialize their state and continue participating in the group.
+This does not provide the member with access to group messages from during the state loss window, but enables proof of prior membership in the group.
+Applications may choose various configurations for providing lost messages to valid group members that are able to prove prior membership.

 [[OPEN ISSUE: The previous statement seems too strong, establish what exact functional requirement we have regarding state recovery.
-Previously: "This may entail some level of message loss, but does not result in permanent exclusion from the group."]]
+Previously: "This may entail some level of message loss, but does not result in permanent exclusion from the group."
+-- Statement edited]]

 ### Support for Multiple Devices

-It is typically expected for users within a Group to own different devices.
+It is typically expected for users within a group to own various devices.
 A new device can be added to a group and be considered as a new client by the protocol.
-This client will not gain access to the history even if it is owned by someone who owns another member of the Group.
+This client will not gain access to the history even if it is owned by someone who owns another member of the group.
 Restoring history is typically not allowed at the protocol level but applications can elect to provide such a mechanism outside of MLS.
 Such mechanisms, if used, may undermine the FS and PCS guarantees